 There is no cost to enter the competition and you will retain full control and ownership of your technology.
 However, applying to the Emerging Technologies Competition counts as a public disclosure of your idea; you must make sure that the technology presented is yours, and that you are free to disclose it.

-You have the responsibility to protect your idea adequately before making an application to the Royal Society of Chemistry.
+You have the responsibility to protect your idea adequately before making an application.